The Impact of Spectroscopic Redshift Errors on Cosmological Measurements: Introduction

 Among various observational systematics, we focus on the impact of spectroscopic redshift errors.
-These errors arise from inaccuracies in the spectroscopic pipelines \cite{blake_wigglez_2010, bolton_spectral_2012, guy_spectroscopic_2023, collaboration_euclid_2025-5}.
-They persist in data with secure redshifts, where calibration and algorithmic processing have already been applied.
+They persist in data with secure redshifts, where redshift calibration and algorithmic processing have already been applied~\cite{blake_wigglez_2010, bolton_spectral_2012, guy_spectroscopic_2023, euclid_collaboration_euclid_2025-1}.
 There are two primary types of errors: redshift uncertainty and redshift catastrophic failures.
-Redshift uncertainty refers to minor systematic offsets ($\dz \sim10^{-4}$) in all redshift measurements, primarily caused by instrumental noise and the intrinsic width of spectral features.
+Redshift uncertainty refers to minor shifts ($\dz \sim10^{-4}$) in all redshift measurements, primarily caused by instrumental noise and the intrinsic width of spectral features.
 In contrast, redshift catastrophic failures result from the misidentification of spectral lines, leading to severely incorrect redshifts ($\dz \sim10^{-2}$) in a small fraction of data.
-These systematic errors are essential because they can distort the observed clustering signal and potentially bias the cosmological inference.
-While previous studies have examined their individual impacts \cite{blake_wigglez_2011, zarrouk_clustering_2018, hou_completed_2020, yu_elg_2025, krolewski_impact_2025, collaboration_euclid_2025-4}, a comprehensive analysis that considers all these effects remains unexplored.
-This work aims to bridge that gap and explore their combined influence on cosmological inference from full-shape clustering analyses.
+These systematic errors can distort the observed clustering signal and potentially bias the cosmological inference.
+While previous studies have examined their individual impacts \cite{blake_wigglez_2011, zarrouk_clustering_2018, hou_completed_2020, yu_elg_2025, krolewski_impact_2025, euclid_collaboration_euclid_2025-5}, a comprehensive analysis that considers all these effects remains unexplored.
+This work aims to bridge that gap and explore their combined influence on cosmological inference from full-shape clustering analysis.